tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 X> The example above is only a very basic taster on database related activities you can perform in the Django shell.
 If you have not done so already, it's now a good time to complete [part two of the official Django Tutorial to learn more about interacting with models](https://docs.djangoproject.com/en/2.0/intro/tutorial02/).
 Also check out the [official Django documentation on the list of available commands](https://docs.djangoproject.com/en/2.0/ref/django-admin/#available-commands) for working with models.

 ## Configuring the Admin Interface
-One of the standout features of Django is the built-in, Web-based administrative (or *admin*) interface that allows you to browse, edit and delete data represented as model instances (from the corresponding database tables).
+One of the standout features of Django is the built-in, web-based administrative (or *admin*) interface that allows you to browse, edit and delete data represented as model instances (from the corresponding database tables).
 In this section, we'll be setting the admin interface up so you can see the two Rango models you have created so far.

 Setting everything up is relatively straightforward.
 In your project's `settings.py` module, you will notice that one of the preinstalled apps (within the `INSTALLED_APPS` list) is `django.contrib.admin`.
 Furthermore, there is a `urlpattern` that matches `admin/` within your project's `urls.py` module.